 In case your mobile device is older than one year, or you’re using a lot of apps, it’s useful to download a virus scanner.
 Many Android phones don’t have the latest security updates and personal data is always at risk.
 Try to find a recent comparison from a magazine or blog you trust and install the one that fits your use-case and budget.
 A lot of them even come free.

 You should also pay close attention to updates for your operating system and apps.
 As soon as an update becomes available, download it.
 It’s a standard procedure for developers to take care of security issues with every update.
 This tip does not only apply to banking apps but all other smartphone apps.

 Use a password manager

 More sophisticated users can install a dedicated password manager to sync passwords between different operating systems and invite family members.
 If services offer a so-called two-factor authentication, enable it.
 It will send you a verification message every time someone tries to log in to account from a new device.

 Moreover, it is essential to consider all the benefits that the mobile digitalization of the banking sector offers.
-Examples include optimized processes, time savings, and provide a level of increased convenience as we can take care of our banking business anytime and anywhere we want.
+Examples include optimized processes and therefore time savings.
+They provide a level of increased convenience as we can take care of our banking business anytime and anywhere we want.